 Place to find the ticket and bus: Gongabu BG Mal

 How to go BG Mall is by taxi

 2. Travel by private transport jeep

 If you are willing to go by private jeep/Car it is also possible.
 This option is totally flexible to you, you can stop and travel. the cost are also not expensive. your trekking crew also travel with you.
-This might takes little bit less than local bus.
+This might takes a little bit less than the local bus.
 You can stop for the photographs often.
-This options is better for the trekkers who want’s to have a really nice experience in Nepal rather than being stuck in Local bus
+This option is better for the trekkers who want to have a really nice experience in Nepal rather than being stuck in Local bus

 3.Drive out from Jomsom

 There are many options after you arrive to Muktinath.
 A single day trek you can reach toJomsom.
 From here the transportation are available to go Pokhara.
 Here are some options

 1. Trek down continue with your available days.
 From Muktinath You can reach to Tatopani in 3 Days, Ghorepani poon hill trek 5 Days, Annapurna base camp trek 8-9 Days more.

 2. You can also drive with jeep or local bus to tatopani.
 A stunning place to stay here because of Natural hot spring.